-Our thirteen plants are strategically located in major metropolitan markets across the continental United States, enabling us to efficiently manufacture and distribute beverages to substantially all geographic markets.
-Each plant is generally equipped to produce both canned and bottled beverage products in a variety of package sizes.
+Our twelve manufacturing facilities are strategically located in major metropolitan markets across the continental United States, enabling us to efficiently manufacture and distribute beverages to substantially all geographic markets.
+Each manufacturing facility is generally equipped to produce both canned and bottled beverage products in a variety of package sizes.
 We utilize numerous package types and sizes, including cans ranging from eight to sixteen ounces and bottles ranging from seven ounces to three liters.